Product design

 Update design totals?If you select this icon, the Totals block in the Design BOM section is updated immediately.
 Do you want to update these costs?

-A design BOM is using this new material.This message is displayed to warn you that the selected component exists as a New material component type in a different product design BOM.
+A design BOM is using this new material.This message warns that the selected component exists as a New material component type in a different product design BOM.
 You should consider the impact of publishing this new material to stock.

 The product category flow type must be Bought, Sold or Manufactured.or